A step into the unknown- my photography journey

 My name is Sue and I live in the UK.
 Let me tell you a little bit about myself.

 Eighteen months ago I decided to leave the career I had been in for over thirty years.
-It was a bold move and a leap into the unknown as, for probably the only time in my life, I had no idea what I was going to do next!
+It was a bold move and a step into the unknown as, for probably the only time in my life, I had no idea what I was going to do next!
 Scary!
 What I did know was that I was not happy in my previous job, it did not give me joy and I was not passionate about it anymore.
 I was not necessarily looking for another job, but I suppose I was looking for something to spark my imagination, rekindle my creativity and give me that warm, fuzzy feeling again.

 So I began lots of new projects, one of which was photography.
 I had always loved taking photos but it had only really happened on holidays and special occasions.
 With my original ‘point and shoot’ camera, it was more snapping and documenting events, rather than a serious hobby.
 But times had moved on, so armed with a new bridge camera my husband had bought me for Christmas, I signed up to a local adult learning photography course.